 She had become my own little puppet of negativity; and unknowingly, I was the puppet master.
 In a single instance, she used the same words, the same actions, the same emotions that she had heard and seen from me earlier that day.
 I thought, “this is what your kids see you do” and I was utterly embarrassed.

 I hadn’t considered the little eyes that were watching me as I tossed something aside in aggravation.
 I didn’t see her listening while made a fuss about all the things I didn’t want to do.
 I didn’t think about how my actions would influence her– and me- in the future.

 As many things as your kids shouldn’t see you do, there are definitely more things your kids should see you do.
-Think about what your emotions, your actions, and your demeanor says to your kids.
+Think about what your emotions, your actions, and your attitude communicate to your kids.
 Remember, they’re like little ninja sponges, and they soak it all up before you even have a chance to second guess it.